Avoid These Two ACT English Grammar Mistakes

-Structure of the ACT English Section
+How is the ACT English Section Structured?

 There are 6 main ways the ACT might try to sneakily hide the subject.
 But the single sneakiest, trickiest one—AND the one that pops up the most frequently?

-Muddying the waters with a prepositional phrase.
+Confusing you with a prepositional phrase.

 Here's an example of a sentence the ACT might give you:

-One of the pencils are blue.
+One of the binders are red.

 The rule of thumb you need to remember here is that the subject is NEVER in a prepositional phrase.